mi-lrn/picoCTF2025/README.md

-# picoCTF2025
+# picoCTF 2025
-Writeups for some of the challenges from picoCTF 2025
+Writeups for challenges from picoCTF 2025 by the 19th place high school team (vuln)